-Traditionally the jacket has always been black or midnight blue although other colours, including brighter shades of blue, are now in fashion.
-Whatever the colour it should have black silk facings.
-A slim shawl collar (like the Bryan jacket shown above) perfectly balances tradition and modernity.
+Traditionally the jacket has always been black or midnight blue with black silk facings, although other colours, including brighter shades of blue, are now in fashion.
+Velvet is also a popular choice.
+A slim shawl collar, like our Bryan jacket perfectly balances tradition and modernity.

-The trouser should always match the jacket and have a black silk braid down the side seam.
-Cuffs on the trousers are considered too casual, as are belts loops and a waistcoat or cummerbund should be worn to cover the top of the trouser.
+The trouser typically matches the jacket (unless you’re wearing velvet) and have a black silk braid down the side seam.
+Cuffs on the trousers are considered too casual, as are belts loops.
+A waistcoat or cummerbund should be worn to cover the top of the trouser.

-The shirt must be white (this is one rule you really don’t want to break or you’ll risk looking like Austin Powers) with French cuffs and should have a pique or Marcella front.
-For a look that’s sophisticated, without being stuffy, we recommend you opt for a standard collar (as our Avalon shirt has) rather than the very classic wingtip.
+The shirt must be white (this is one rule you don’t want to break) with French cuffs and should have a pique or Marcella front.
+For a look that’s sophisticated, without being stuffy, we recommend you opt for a standard collar (as our Avalon shirt has) rather than the classic wingtip.

 Don’t be tempted to wear a slim black tie – this is one chance you have to wear a bow tie, so wear it well.
-Pair it with a white linen or tasteful silk patterned pocket square.
+Pair it with a white linen or tastefully patterned silk pocket square.

 Ideally your shoes should be black patent leather with a grosgrain bow.
-But lets face it; you’d have to get a lot of black tie invitations to warrant buying a pair.
-Instead try and wear slip-ons or your best pair of black leather lace-ups.
-Whatever you chose, just make sure they’re polished to a high shine.
+But let’s face it; you’d have to get a lot of black tie invitations to warrant buying a pair.
+Instead, wear your best pair of black leather lace-ups, just make sure they’re polished to a high shine.